Education in Azerbaijan: Chevening Scholarship

 UK government's global scholarship program Chevening Scholarship is funded by the Foreign and Commonwealth Office (FCO) and partner organizations.

-Every year the Ministry of Foreign Affairs of Great Britain creates a unique opportunity for candidates from all over the world to get a master's degree in the UK.
+Every year, the Ministry of Foreign Affairs of Great Britain creates a unique opportunity for candidates from all over the world to get a master's degree in the UK.
 All students from all nationalities except those from the EU and USA may apply for the Chevening Scholarship.

 Chevening awards include full overseas tuition fees, stipend for living costs, air-fares, and a variety of other study-related expenses.
 The Scholarship also offers the opportunity of becoming part of the highly regarded and influential Chevening global network.

 Azerbaijani students benefit Chevening program since 1994–1995.
-In academic years of 2016-2017 this program allocated scholarship to three representatives from Azerbaijan.
+In the academic years of 2016-2017, this program allocated scholarship to three representatives from Azerbaijan.
 Each year this number increases depending on the budget.

 Fulbright Scholar Program

 Through the Fulbright Scholar Program, Azerbaijani students get an opportunity to continue their education via master's degree studies in the US universities.

-Under this program all disciplines and academic fields of study are available.
-Applicants should be of Azerbaijani citizenship, have a University degree and English language proficiency (minimum 85 IBT TOEFL/7 IELTS score), availability of military service certificate, or proof of military service deferment for actual inductees.
+Under this program, all disciplines and academic fields of study are available.
+Applicants should be of Azerbaijani citizenship, have a university degree and English language proficiency (minimum 85 IBT TOEFL/7 IELTS score), availability of military service certificate, or proof of military service deferment for actual inductees.